 Objective: Develop play skills through movement and daily physical activity

 The rationale behind Active Start is that when children with an intellectual disability receive early instruction in basic motor skills and have the opportunity to experience ‘play,’ there is improvement in their physical, social and cognitive abilities.
-Active Start provides lessons for young athletes to learn about running, kicking, throwing and jumping, but then builds on these experiences from the gym and provides caregivers educational information and resources that allows them to offer similar opportunities in the home environment.
+Active Start provides lessons for young athletes to learn about running, kicking, throwing and jumping, and then builds on these experiences from the program by providing parents/caregivers with educational information and resources that allows them to participate in similar activities in the home environment.